marton-nagy-marton/de1_hws_assignments/Term1/README.md

 ##### Genres Dimension
 - `sub_genres_count`: Count of the artist's subgenres.
 - `main_genre`: Main genre of the artist.

-##### Subqueries
-- Subqueries are used to calculate aggregate values, such as:
-  - The artist's track and feature statistics, including counts and average popularity.
-  - The artist's album counts and average album popularity.
-  - Genre details like subgenre counts and the main genre.
-  - Track popularity in relation to featured artists, including tracks with highly followed featuring artists.

 ### Data warehouse on genres (`genres_dw`)